runeanielsen/timer-cli/README.md

 # Timer CLI

-Creates a timer that is detached from the shell so it can run in the background, if configured it can call a program/script when the timer completes.
+Creates a timer that is detached from the shell so it can run in the background.
+The daemonization of the process makes it easy to integrate it into external programs such as status-bars.
+If configured it can call a program/script when the timer completes.

 ## Platform

-This is not cross-platform, only works on Linux since it depends on `libc` fork to `daemonize` the timer.
+This is not cross-platform, only works on Linux since it depends on the `fork` function from `libc` to `daemonize` the timer.

 ## Installation